TAP funds are for the construction and planning of bicycle and pedestrian facilities.

-Sponsors of eligible projects will be notified and required to submit a new and/or updated “TAP Concept Report” and “Cost Estimation Form” for each project by December 12, 2019.
+Sponsors of eligible projects will be notified and required to submit a new and/or updated “TAP Concept Report” and “Cost Estimation Form” for each project.
 These reports will be reviewed for completeness.
 The projects will be evaluated and scored by the WFRC staff according to the approved criteria prior to presenting information to the Technical Committees for review and recommendation.
 The projects and the recommendations will be presented to the COGs and the Active Transportation Committee for discussion and review, and then to Trans Com for recommendation to the Regional Council.

 Applications were due December 10, 2020.
 For additional information regarding the TAP, please contact Ben Wuthrich.